smartlime/deeprec/README.md

 ## Evolution

-You can see how Deep Recursion grows using numbered branches aimed to implement separate features like API, Comet, JS RSpec and so on.
+You can see how Deep Recursion grown using numbered branches aimed to implement separate features like API, Comet, JS RSpec and so on.

 Of course, the final version is in **master** branch.